UT Dallas Policy Navigator :: Discipline Dismissal and Grievances Section :: UTDBP3056 (v2)

 • Names of any witnesses;

-• Summary of the results of Step A of this process;
+• Summary of the results of Step A of this process, if applicable;

 • Requested resolution action(s) preferred by complainant;